Va. House Speaker: 'Rightful Hesitation' Over Removing Gov. Northam

 He advocates for what he calls "The Virginia Way," including the phrase in his State of the Commonwealth address just last month.
 "The 'Virginia Way' charges us to put people ahead of politics, and to leave this place better than we found it."

 But now many say Northam is failing to do just that.
-He's lost support from Democrats and Republicans, locally and nationally.
-After Saturday's press conference, Sens.
+He has lost support from Democrats and Republicans, locally and nationally.
+After Saturday's news conference, Sens.
 Tim Kaine and Mark Warner urged him to resign.

-And former Gov. Terry McAuliffe, with whom Northam served as lieutenant governor, echoed the call on CNN Sunday.
-"If Ralph is watching this today, I know how much he loves this Commonwealth of Virginia, and you've got to make the right decision.
+And former Gov. Terry McAuliffe, with whom Northam served as lieutenant governor, echoed the call on CNN on Sunday.
+"If Ralph is watching this today, I know how much he loves this commonwealth of Virginia, and you've got to make the right decision.
 You've got to make the right moral decision," McAuliffe pleaded.
 "We have to bring people together.
 We've had a horrible history in Virginia."

 McAuliffe says that right moral decision is to resign.
 That's an opinion echoed by the Virginia Legislative Black Caucus, the NAACP, and others.

-If Northam steps down, Lieutenant Governor Justin Fairfax will step up.
+If Northam steps down, Lt.
+Gov. Justin Fairfax would step up.
 Fairfax is a lawyer in Northern Virginia.
-His ancestors were enslaved and freed in the Commonwealth.
+His ancestors were enslaved and freed in the commonwealth.

 Vo Carpenter, a local NAACP leader, says Fairfax becoming governor would be a sort of poetic justice.
-"Lieutenant Governor Fairfax would have the ability to really define his career and really put his stamp on the history of Virginia as we try to transition beyond our old segregated past, where actions like this may have been acceptable in certain parts of Virginia.
+"Lt.
+Gov. Fairfax would have the ability to really define his career and really put his stamp on the history of Virginia as we try to transition beyond our old segregated past, where actions like this may have been acceptable in certain parts of Virginia.
 He's able to say 'We're gonna move past this and really move the state towards reconciliation,'" Carpenter said.

-The lieutenant governor hasn't demanded Northam resign.
-But in a statement, Fairfax did say that this defining moment in Virginia history requires quote "leaders with the ability to unite."
+The lieutenant governor hasn't demanded that Northam resign.
+But in a statement, Fairfax did say that this defining moment in Virginia history requires "leaders with the ability to unite."

 This report, provided by Virginia Public Radio, was made possible with support from the Virginia Education Association.